 Now, there are other exercises that can help relieve flat foot pain.
 And we can go over them in the office.
 But carrying extra weight also leads to other foot concerns.
 So I want to get to those right away.

-Weight Related Heel Pain
+Weight or BMI-Related Heel Pain

 What starts as arch pain often leads to heel spurs (see image at right) and plantar fasciitis, for our patients carrying extra weight.
 And that leads to serious heel pain that may also bother your arch.